-With rooms covering a variety of budgets, this fantastic B&B is a great option for travellers.
+With rooms covering a variety of budgets, this fantastic B&B is a great option for travelers.
 The rooms are clean, spacious, and charming.
-What’s most intriguing though is the change to relax in the garden-like courtyard and sun terrace.
+What’s most intriguing though is the chance to relax in the garden-like courtyard and sun terrace.

 Staying at this historic inn, you’ll be within walking distance of excellent beaches and Key West’s museums & galleries.
 The hotel offers 4 outdoor pools to help you cool off when the weather gets steamy.

 Craving a romantic getaway?
 Check into this adults-only resort in the heart of downtown.
 The hotel is minutes away from Key West’s main tourist attractions.
 Splurge on one of their deluxe king rooms to enjoy your own private pool.